Marie-Therese Mackowsky: Career

-Outside of mineralogy, Mackowsky would become a member of the Soroptimists in 1962 advocating for the professionalism of women, eventually becoming the President of the German Union of Soroptimist International.
+Outside of mineralogy, Mackowsky would become a member of the Soroptimists in 1962 advocating for the professionalism of women, eventually becoming the President of the German Union of Soroptimist International from 1972 to 1974.
 She was also an International Journal of Coal Geology editorial member.

 In 1979, she was awarded with the GEORG-AGRICOLA-Medal, bestowed by the German Mineralogical Society (Deutsche Mineralogische Gesellschaft) in recognition of her outstanding achievements in applied mineralogy.

 She would become actively involved in the Kohlenpetrographische Arbeitsgemeinschaft, a working group for German petrologists as well as the Commission for Technical Mineralogy of the German Mineralogical Society from 1972 to 1977.

 When Mackowsky became a professor, she helped her students prepare for their future careers and gave lectures specifically about coal petrography mineralogy at the University in Munster.

 Eva Marie Wolff-Fischer made a compilation of all of Marie Therese Mackowsky’s publications, titled, “Publications of Marie-Therese Mackowsky.”

 Marie-Therese Mackowsky’s made her scientific work on the investigations on mineralogy and petrography accessible to colleagues and scientists.
 Because of her initiative, the Essen laboratories, which later became the Department of Mineralogy and Petrography in Bergbau-Forschung, became a training center for scientists in coal petrography globally.

 Marie-Therese Mackowsky’s work would become world renowned and gave a distinguished depiction to the research institute of Steinkohlen-bergbauverein as well as her specific departments.
 Her work would also become recognized to the entire coal conversion business.

 Mackowsky's work remains relevant with her research on the classification of macerals and microlithotypes which laid the foundations of the International Manual of Coal Petrography.